Appsmata/q2a/README.md

 #### 3. Simple Slide Plugin
 ---------------------------
-A simple 3 image slider with titles, description and links for each slide to spice up your Q2A homepage or whatever page you choose
+A simple image slider for the tops of pages, showing titles, descriptions and links.

 PRICE: *Free* Plugin!